zeroamplitude/Crunch-Platform/README.md

 	3) Launch the Java-Python Gateway

-		You will need to run Pyva.java before the CramClient.py this program will take care of calling your algorithms from Player1.java and Player2.java.
+		You will need to run Pyva.java before the CramClient.py.
+This program will call your algorithm from Player1.java and Player2.java.
 Keep it running in a seperate terminal while you are connected to the network.
+This terminal will output and System.out.print() calls within the two player classes.

 			java -cp '.:py4j0.9.jar' Pyva.java